-For example, if you completed 30 percent of your payment or enrollment period, you earn 30 percent of the assistance you were originally scheduled to receive.
-Once you have completed more than 60 percent of the payment or enrollment period, you earn all assistance that you were scheduled to receive for that period.
+For example, if you complete 30 percent of your semester, you earn 30 percent of the assistance you were originally scheduled to receive.
+Once you have completed more than 60 percent of the semester, you earn all assistance that you were scheduled to receive for that period.

-When a student officially withdraws from UConn, the withdrawal date is the date the student began the institution’s withdrawal process or officially notified the institution of their intent to withdraw.
-When a student unofficially withdraws, UConn may use either the student’s last date of attendance at an academically-related activity or the midpoint of the period as the student’s withdrawal date.
+When you officially withdraw from UConn, the withdrawal date is the date you began the institution’s withdrawal process or officially notified the institution of your intent to withdraw.
+When you unofficially withdraw (i.e., stop attending without following the process), UConn may use either your last date of attendance at an academically-related activity or the midpoint of the semester as your withdrawal date.